-Begin conversations about community benefit agreements (CBAs) early.
-CBAs are contracts between project developers and communities that provide support for a project conditional on the developer providing a set of socio-economic benefits (https://www.energy.gov/ justice/community-benefit-agreement-cba-toolkit, last access: 16 November 2023).
+Begin conversations about community benefit agreements (CBA) early: CBAs are contracts between project developers and communities that provide support for a project conditional on the developer providing a set of socio-economic benefits (Department of Energy 2017).
 At an early stage of small-scale field trials, it may seem premature to begin a conversation on how benefits of an OAE project might be distributed if deployed at scale.
-However, such arrangements can be a point of discussion in the early stage and may prove critical to more lasting views on a potential project.
+However, such arrangements can be a point of discussion in the early stage, and may prove critical to more lasting views on a potential project.

-Inform modelling efforts.
-Modelling is one area of potential importance in terms of incorporating engagement findings.
-Models, especially integrated assessment models, are designed to seek techno-economically optimized outcomes: modifying models to solve for diverse "societally desirable/acceptable" outcomes (i.e., taking distributive justice into account, relative distribution of costs and benefits, etc.) may help provide answers to the questions affected publics are most interested in.
-Bringing modellers, social scientists, and stakeholders into the conversation early and often to engage them in reflexive or situated modelling practices may be one way to do this (Schulte et al., 2022; Low and Schäfer, 2020; O'Neill et al., 2020; Salter et al., 2010).
-This should be done at all stages of the modelling process: upstream input might involve using public engagement outcomes to inform future modelling efforts, for example by identifying societally relevant questions about OAE that might be modelled in the future.
-Downstream input might involve bringing stakeholders and modellers together to discuss whether the model outputs have answered societally and scientifically relevant questions (i.e., to aid decision-making on OAE) or whether modification of the technology itself improves social outcomes.
-For example, upstream, modellers might ensure inclusion of environmental impacts precisely because they could produce social consequences.
-Concentrated but highly localized additions of alkalinity might be omitted as inconsequential from an overall biophysical point of view.
-Yet, inclusion in modelling might be warranted because such additions could result in localized reductions of dissolved CO2, negatively affecting phytoplankton and thus fisheries.
-Downstream, unanticipated negative findings linked to trace materials might be further modelled for their capacity to introduce health effects or to stigmatize waters important to a coastal community's tourism (Nawaz et al., 2023a).
+Inform modeling efforts: Modeling is one area of potential importance in terms of incorporating engagement findings.
+Models, especially integrated assessment models, are designed to seek techno-economically optimized outcomes: modifying models to solve for diverse 'societally desirable/acceptable' outcomes (i.e., taking distributive justice into account, relative distribution of costs and benefits etc.) may help provide answers to the questions affected publics are most interested in.
+Bringing modellers, social scientists, and stakeholders into conversation early and often to engage them in reflexive or situated modelling practices may be one way to do this (Schulte et al. 2022; Low and Schäfer 2020; O'Neill et al. 2020; Salter, Robinson, and Wiek 2010).
+This should be done at all stages of the modelling process: Upstream input might involve using public engagement outcomes to inform future modelling efforts, for example by identifying societally relevant questions about OAE that might be modelled in the future.
+Downstream input might involve bringing stakeholders and modellers together to discuss whether the model outputs have answered societally and scientifically relevant questions (i.e., to aid decision-making on OAE), or whether modification of the technology itself improves social outcomes.
+Upstream, modellers might ensure inclusion of environmental impacts precisely because they could produce social consequences.
+For example, concentrated but highly localized additions of alkalinity might be omitted as inconsequential from an overall biophysical point of view.
+Yet, inclusion in modelling might be warranted because such additions could result in localized reductions of dissolved CO2, negatively effecting phytoplankton and thus fisheries.
+Downstream, unanticipated negative findings linked to trace materials might be further modelled for their capacity to introduce health effects or to stigmatize waters important to a coastal community's tourism (Nawaz et al. 2023).
 More broadly, all modelling could potentially benefit from citizen science engagement.
-A recent study aimed at methods to track marine plastics, for example, used data collection of this kind via easily useable sensors to enhance the accuracy of modelling the volume and point source of plastic waste and debris (Merlino et al., 2023).
+A recent study aimed at methods to track marine plastics, for example, used citizen science data collection of this kind via with easily useable sensors to enhance the accuracy of modeling the volume and point source of plastic waste and debris (Merlino et al. 2023).